Why Caregivers Rely on CGM Sharing Features

 “Parents can get notifications if their child is going critically low or high.”

-This reassurance changes daily life for households managing Type 1 or insulin-dependent Type 2.
+This reassurance changes daily life for households managing Type 1 or Type 2 Diabetes.

 What you can do